 5 Questions Every Pennsylvanian Should Ask a Mortgage Lender

-Gaining expert knowledge can help you prep and plan long before you sign the final paperwork.
-This could mean consulting lenders, friends and family that have gone through the process, or even locals in the area you’re considering buying.
 One of the most important voices you want in the mix is a reputable lender.
-Before purchasing a home in Pennsylvania, consider asking that lender the following questions to ensure you’re getting the best deal.
+Before purchasing a home in Pennsylvania, be sure to ask potential lenders the following questions to ensure you’re getting the best deal.

-1. What’s the minimum down payment required for my mortgage?
+1. What is the minimum down payment required for my mortgage?

 2. How can I qualify for this loan and what paperwork do I need?

-Lenders also require proof of income and assets, which aren’t always quick reports to calculate or provide info for at the last minute.
+Lenders also require proof of income and assets, which means assembling a number of documents including tax returns, bank statements, and pay stubs.
 As soon as you start thinking about buying a home, consider prepping for that process like you would for tax season, because it’s best to know as much information as possible beforehand to prevent any delays.

 4. What are the closing costs involved with my loan?

-Every loan will have closing costs, which are fees the lender charges.
-Those closing costs are charged at the end of the transaction, and can fall between 2% and 5% of your total expenses.
+Every loan will have closing costs, charged at the end of the transaction by your lender, and can fall between 2% and 5% of your total expenses.
 They vary based on contributing factors like where you’re buying your home or the property you purchase.
 Closing costs can account for a number of services and fees, including, but not limited to, homeowners insurance, inspection fees, escrow fees, and application fees.

 5. Is there a way to lower my payments?

-A reputable mortgage lender is always on your side.
-They’ll walk you through all possible options to help you afford a home and make sure that you’re not spending money you can’t afford to.
-They’re equipped to identify ways you can increase your credit score and qualify for discounts or programs like HomeAdvantage, which lower the various costs associated with home ownership.
-For example, your lender will help you identify how many origination points you’re responsible for calculating into your costs.
+A reputable mortgage lender is always on your side, explaining your options and helping you determine how much you can afford to spend.
+Lenders can also identify ways you can increase your credit score and qualify for discounts or programs like HomeAdvantage, which lower the cost of home ownership.
+For example, your lender will help you understand how many origination points you’re responsible for calculating into your costs.
 These points mean that you can pay a certain amount upfront to get a discount on your interest rates.